-Grief is inevitable, we’ll all experience it at some point in our lives in one form or another.
-My poor mental health has greatly shaped how I’m affected by grief, which at times over my life have actually disturbed me.
+Grief is inevitable.
+We’ll all experience it at some point in our lives in one form or another.
+My poor mental health has greatly shaped how I’m affected by grief, which at times over my life has actually disturbed me.
 My issue with grief got me thinking, is there something wrong with me because I don’t grieve like everyone else around me?

 If you’re like me, then the short answer is there’s probably nothing wrong with you.
 For the long answer, keep reading.

 What Is Grief?